Saturday, February 3, 2024

 "'I make up shit for a living and I couldn't have come up with that.'"

-Just over two decades have passed since Percival Everett's book was adapted into this year's five-time Oscar-nominee American Fiction, and the sharp satire of race in publishing still hits as hard today as it did then.
+Just over two decades have passed since Percival Everett's book came out, and now it's been adapted into this year's five-time Oscar-nominee American Fiction, and the sharp satire of race in publishing still hits as hard today as it did then.
 Even more so, I'd say, now that a lot of writers in particular are more attuned to the systemic issues that plague the industry, an industry that isn't exactly sending its best to the table if this book and the movie are anything to go by.
 I mean, between this book and R.F.
 Kuang's Yellowface, you can't imagine that there are people in publishing so monumentally boneheaded as to completely fail to understand when they're being punked.
 But when Thelonious "Monk" Ellison polishes off a satirical parody of the sort of ghetto fiction that white influencers hold up as the paragon of the Black literary experience, is it really any surprise that the same influencers bend over backwards to give him all the money for it?
 And with his mother's illness requiring constant care, and his brother Bill unable or unwilling to lend a hand, there lies the source of the conflict that drives Monk.

 The movie does place a greater emphasis on the family drama aspect, which isn't all that surprising since the book is prone to experimental tangents of the sort of stories which Monk would no doubt rather be writing.
 They're all pretty spot on satires in and of themselves, especially the segment that plays out like a weird game show in a proto-"Harrison Bergeron" universe, and the book does portray the entire text of Stagg R. Leigh's My Pafology as Monk writes it.
 But most of these would, let's be honest, not translate well into film (the movie's version of showing Monk in the process of writing My Pafology is simply him imagining two characters having a fight, and the characters ask him what their motivations are, and one of them is played by Keith David in a memorable cameo.)